the Spirit Watch

 Something unexpected also happened: Many members, after struggling to understand the doctrinal change, began to experience a new sense of peace and joy through a renewed faith in Jesus Christ.
 Their identity was in him, not in the particular laws they kept … Members focused more on their relationship with Jesus Christ; they also had an increased interest in worship.
 Organizationally, the doctrinal changes had catastrophic results.
 But spiritually, they were the best thing that ever happened to us.
 (19)

 The organization itself lost half its members who could not accept the plain fact that their church had been engaged in the creation of false doctrine and practice that had deeply distorted the Christian faith and kept so many of them fearfully bound to religious lawkeeping.
 Thankfully, it embraced the arduous and painful path toward seeking the truth behind what they'd been taught and fought to rebuild their faith on Biblical foundations.
+Now calling itself Grace Community International, it soldiers on as a once wayward cult that by God's grace righted itself even as many splinters of it doggedly adhere to their false doctrines.

 Could such a thing happen in Remnant Fellowship?
 Could Gwen Shamblin wake up out of her delusional belief, shed the hardness of her heart, recognize how far astray she's led thousands to live, and repent of her errors?
 Would she have the moral courage to swallow her pride and face the music, that is to say, the implications of her dysfunctional spirituality and leadership?
 Would any of her "Remnant royalty" leadership be daring enough to press the issue of the failure of her "Message" to truly change lives in their community and not let go?
 How much of the firestorm of controversy would Shamblin be ever willing to embrace even if she recognized how truly self-deceived, destructive and antichristian her church's leadership has become in an effort to truly change?